ferristseng/regex-rust/README.md

-Basing the lib off of this [resource](http://swtch.com/~rsc/regexp/), which cover how to generate, and how to traverse an NFA as well as some other good examples.
+Basing the lib off of this [resource](http://swtch.com/~rsc/regexp/), which covers how to generate, and how to traverse an NFA as well as some other good examples.

 Other resources I found useful: